Identify diseases/events from administrative records with age restriction

 - n_per_clnt

-A single number specifying the minimum number of group size.
+A single number specifying the minimum group size.

 - date_var